Present Perfect Continuous

 Still-ongoing Past Actions

-We use the 'present perfect continuous tense' to talk about an action that started in the past and is continuing now.
-This is often used with for or since.
-In this case, it is important to know that the action is still ongoing.
-Remember, we are referring to the 'duration' of the action, so we do not use time expressions to indicate the number of times the action has been repeated.
+We use the 'present perfect continuous tense' to talk about an action that started in the past and is still continuing in the present.
+Remember, in this case we are concerned with the 'duration' of the action, so we do not use time expressions to show when the action was performed, but use expression with for or since to show how long the action has been continuing for.
 Check out the examples.

 It means she's still waiting now.